-PICC stands for "peripherally inserted central catheter".
-It is a soft, flexible, intravenous (I.V.) line, about 20 to30 cm long.
-The catheter is inserted through a vein in the arm or foot and threaded into one of the major blood vessels leading to the heart.
-It might also be referred to as a "long line".
+PICC stands for “peripherally inserted central catheter”.
+It is a soft, flexible, intravenous (I.V.) line or straw that is about 20 to30 cm long.
+The line is inserted through a vein in the arm or foot and threaded into one of the major blood vessels leading to the heart.
+It might also be referred to as a “long line”.

-A PICC line is ideal for babies requiring IV access for a long time.
-Your baby may require a PICC line for giving TPN or antibiotics.
+A PICC line is ideal for babies needing IV access for a long time.
+Your baby may need a PICC line for giving medications or fluid for nutrition.
 It reduces the need for lots of needles and cannulas.
 It can stay in place for many days to weeks.

-Even with a PICC line in, an IV cannula might be needed for giving blood or some medications which cannot be given through the PICC line.
+Even with a PICC line in, an IV cannula might be needed for giving blood or medications.

-The PICC line is inserted using a sterile procedure.
-A large vein is selected – usually in the leg or the arm.
-It can be challenging at times if the veins are hard to see.
+The PICC line is inserted by a trained health care professional using a sterile procedure.
+A vein is selected – usually in the leg or the arm.

 After the PICC line is put in, an x-ray is taken to make sure it is in the right place.
-The procedure may take up to 30 minutes from preparation to finish in most cases.
-Your baby will be given pain relief in the form of sucrose during the procedure similar to when placing an IV cannula.
+The length of time it takes to place the PICC line in babies varies.

 The doctor or nurse will talk to you about the procedure before it begins.
 Please feel free to ask them if you have any questions.